outsinre/outsinre.github.com/_posts/2024-12-23-sslkeylogfile.md

 ## Decrypt cURL Traffic ##

-Create a container against the custom image and locate the built object "libsslkeylog.so".
+Create a container against the custom image and locate the shared library "libsslkeylog.so".

 ```bash
 ~ $ docker run --rm \